 Try to understand why certain things are important to them, and why they may or may not want them included in your wedding day.
 Seeking to understand and support the other will not only help to mitigate conflict and fighting but will, more importantly, help to lay the foundation of a loving and sacrificial marriage in which you as spouses seek to give unconditionally to one another.

-Enjoying the Day of While Ensuring it Runs Smoothly
+Enjoying the Day While Ensuring It Runs Smoothly

 As a “Type A” perfectionist, I can attest to the difficulty of letting go when the wedding day actually arrives.
 All the months of planning, however, should culminate in a day where you can let go, be present, and soak in every moment surrounded by your new spouse and the most important people in your life.
 The key here is to delegate, delegate, delegate.
 You’re surrounded by people you are either paying to be there or who love you enough to be there.
 They are there to help!